An-him/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	script that displays the content of /etc/passwd and /etc/hosts 4-lastlines
-	Display the last 10 lines of /etc/passwd 12-newest_files
+	Display the last 10 lines of /etc/passwd 11-directories
+	 a script that counts the number of directories and sub-directories in the current directory.
+	The current and parent directories should not be taken into account Hidden directories should be counted
+12-newest_files
 	a script that displays the 10 newest files in the current directory.
 	Requirements: